google/globalfoundries-pdk-libs-gf180mcu_fd_pv/klayout/drc/testing/testcases/README.md

     ┣ 📜<table_name>.gds                Test cases per table.
     ┣ 📜<table_name>.svg                SVG file per table.
-    ┣ 📜<table_name>.yaml               yaml file contains switches per table. [if required]
+    ┣ 📜<table_name>.yaml               yaml file contains switches per table. [if required] ┣ 📁 switch_checking                Contains a small test case to be used for testing the DRC switches.
+ ┣ 📁 torture                        Contains a few large test cases to test the performance of the rule deck.

  ```